mamedev/mame/docs/source/commandline/commandline-all.rst

 **-diff_directory** *<path>*

 	Specifies a single directory where hard drive differencing files are stored.
 Hard drive differencing files store any data that is written back to a hard disk image, in order to preserve the original image.
-The differencing files are created at startup when a game with a hard disk image.
+The differencing files are created at startup with a system with a hard disk image.
 The default is 'diff' (that is, a directory "diff" in the same directory as the MAME executable).
 If this directory does not exist, it will be automatically created.

 .. _mame-commandline-commentdirectory:

 **-comment_directory** *<path>*

 	Specifies a single directory where debugger comment files are stored.
-Debugger comment files are written by the debugger when comments are added to the disassembly for a game.
+Debugger comment files are written by the debugger when comments are added to the disassembly for a system.
 The default is 'comments' (that is, a directory "comments" in the same directory as the MAME executable).
 If this directory does not exist, it will be automatically created.